y-l-g/pogo/README.md

 function async(string $class, array $args = []): Go\Future
 ```

 Dispatches a job to the pool.
+This is a convenience wrapper around `Go\Runtime\Pool::submit`.

 **Parameters**